aserahangue/coilgun/README.md

 The coilgun relies on several power rails, including:

-- A conventional power rail for the MCU and user interface (+12 V, +5 V, +3.3 V)
+- A conventional power rail for the MCU and user interface (+12 V, +5 V, +3.3 V),
-- An isolated +12 V supply for capacitor voltage measurements
+- An isolated +12 V supply for capacitor voltage measurements,
-- A 1 kW buck converter supplying both capacitor chargers
+- A 1 kW buck converter supplying both capacitor chargers.

 The entire system is powered by a custom 10S2P lithium-ion battery pack capable of delivering 20 A continuously.